 Croton Water Filtration Plant, United States of America

-The largest single construction contract in New York's history, when the Croton water filtration plant enters service in 2012 it will bring an end to a long, and at times controversial, saga which began back in 1989.
-Once completed, the plant will represent a significant step in improving the water quality of the one million New Yorkers who rely on the Croton water system – the city's oldest – which first began service in 1842.
+The Croton water filtration plant entered service in 2015.
+The plant ended a long, occasionally controversial, saga that began back in 1989.
+The plant represents a significant step in improving the water quality of the million New Yorkers who rely on the Croton water system, the city's oldest, which first began service in 1842.

-Being built entirely underground and requiring deep excavation and extensive rock boring to provide the necessary water tunnels, the four-storey plant will ultimately treat around 1.2 million cubic metres a day.
+Built entirely underground with deep excavation and extensive rock boring to provide the necessary water tunnels, the four-storey plant ultimately treats around 1.2 million cubic metres a day.

-This represents roughly 10% of New York's daily requirement – though the plant will be able to increase its throughput to supply around 30% in times of drought or severe need.
+This represents roughly 10% of New York's daily requirement, though the plant is able to increase its throughput to supply around 30% in times of drought or severe need.

-The original construction contract was for $1.3bn.
-However, as of September 2009, the cost increased to $2bn by September 2009.
+The original construction contract was for $1.3bn and the cost increased to $2bn by September 2009.
 The plant was however, constructed at a cost of $3.2bn.

 Croton water filtration plant background

-New York city obtains its drinking water from a system of 19 reservoirs located in a watershed which extends to nearly 2,000 square miles.
-The watershed itself naturally falls into two geographically discrete regions – the Catskill / Delaware, to the west of the Hudson river and the Croton to the east, comprising 12 reservoirs and three controlled lakes.
+New York obtains its drinking water from a system of 19 reservoirs located in a watershed which extends to nearly 2,000 square miles.
+The watershed itself naturally falls into two geographically discrete regions, namely the Catskill / Delaware, to the west of the Hudson River and the Croton to the east, comprising 12 reservoirs and three controlled lakes.

 In 1989, the US Federal Environmental Protection Agency (EPA) introduced the surface water treatment rule (SWTR), requiring all surface drinking water to be filtered unless stringent water quality and disinfection criteria are met.
 Additionally, the safe drinking water act mandated the filtration of all surface water by June 1993 except where compliance with strictly defined public health standards made it unnecessary.

-In July 1992, New York City Department of Environmental Protection applied for filtration avoidance for the Catskill / Delaware system, which was granted in January of the following year.
+In July 1992, New York City Department of Environmental Protection applied for filtration avoidance for the Catskill / Delaware system, which was granted in January 1993.
 However, no similar waiver was sought for the Croton Watershed.
 In 1993, the EPA determined that the SWTR applied and that the water from this source would need to be filtered and disinfected.

 Progressing the Croton water filtration project